Scrdnight/Hello-World/README.md

 Been playing Transport Tycoon through Dosbox for a while which is always a form of nostalgia, other dos games may also work well.
 Yet keep the resolution to a small, widescreen output such as 720x480 to keep it running smoothly.
 Some of the older dos games are worth purchasing on cd, if you enjoy those.

-Some compatabilities haven't really been explored, due to busy lifestyle, yet soon may find time to coding and making use of the gpio header, perhaps even try create a few scripts for circuits that may come in handy.
+Some compatabilities haven't really been explored, due to busy lifestyle, yet soon may find time to do some coding and make use of the gpio header, perhaps even try create a few scripts for circuits that may come in handy.

 Any suggestions are welcome.